-Eleven ideas for criminal justice reforms that are ripe for legislative victory.
+Eleven ideas for criminal justice reforms that are ripe for legislative victory in 2017.

-With the 2016 legislative sessions about to start, it’s time to unveil our third annual list of under-discussed but winnable criminal justice reforms.
+With the 2017 legislative sessions about to start, it’s time to unveil our fourth annual list of under-discussed but winnable criminal justice reforms.

 The list is published as a briefing with links to more information and model bills, and it was recently sent to reform-minded state legislators across the country.
 The reform topics we think are ripe for legislative victory are:

 - Lowering the cost of calls home from prison or jail